tmobile/magentaA11y/readme.md

 MagentaA11y is built and maintained by the [T-Mobile Accessibility Resource Center](https://github.com/tmobile/magentaA11y/graphs/contributors).

-It was originally created by [Charlie Triplett](https://www.charliecharliecharlie.com/), author of [The Book on Accessibility](https://www.thebookonaccessibility.com/).

 ### Here are some ways to contribute:

 - Add a concise [demo video](/demos/) using a screen reader that's not yet covered.